Bassem-Shaker/AltenCodeChallenge/README.md

 ## Enhancement
 - Using an API Gateway in Microservices Architecture
+- Using SignalR to allow server code to send asynchronous notifications to client-side web applications.
 - Use Automapper to map model to ViewModel
 - Handle unexpected errors